cmmid/coronavirus_immunity/README.md

 # Coronavirus_immunity

- his repository contains the code for the paper: Duration of immunity to seasonal coronaviruses: implications for COVID-19
+This repository contains the code for the paper: Duration of immunity to seasonal coronaviruses: implications for COVID-19

 All the fitting, analysis and figure generation can be run from "master_script.R".
 This loads in all the dependencies and functions.
 It has to be run in the order specified, and opens any files where manual edits can be made (e.g. number of simulations to run).
 All the code and data (which is publically available) are in the repo, and can be run directly from the master script.
 However please note that some elements (particularly the fitting) is time-consuming.
 The fitted traces are included in the repo, so that further analysis can be followed without having to run the whole fitting mechanism.